kraj011/DiscordAuthBotV2/README.md

 ## Installation

-Run the following commands to install
+Run the following commands on your preffered terminal to install

 - Quick note: If you are on a mac or linux machine, you may need to run the npm install command with sudo in front of it (i.e. sudo npm install)